-There are no taxis on Panglao Island, there is no Uber or Grab, just a handful of tricycles, some private vans, and an irregular schedule of Jeepneys.
+There are no taxis on Panglao Island, there is no Uber or Grab, just a handful of tricycles, some private vans, and an irregular schedule of local jeepneys.

-Like in most provincial areas of the Philippines, all you have to do to catch a jeep is wait at the side of the road and flag one down.
-The locals say that they come every thirsty (30) minutes, but that is questionable.
-Nonetheless, the entire jeep ride will cost you only 25 Pesos (50 cents USD) but the downside is that the Jeepney will make frequent stops, This trip will take about an hour and a half to get you all the way back to Tagbilaran.
+Like in most provincial areas of the Philippines, all you have to do to catch a jeepney is wait at the side of the main road (Panglao only has one main circumferential road) and flag one down.
+The locals say that they come every thirty (30) minutes, but that timing is questionable.
+Nonetheless, the entire jeep ride will cost you only 25 Pesos (50 cents USD) to take you all the way into Tagbilaran.
+The often overlooked downside of taking a local jeepney is that the frequent stops extend this trip to over an about an hour and a half.
+That is longer than most people have the patience for.

 If you’ve got the time and the patience, go for it!
 But with so few trips to places not named Cebu from Tagbilaran’s fast craft port, this option may not be the best for you.